 And in that one exchange, you can learn almost everything you need to know about getting ahead in your career and in business.

 You want the title?
 The position?
 The trust and admiration of your peers?
 You want to be promoted?
 You want your business to be recognised as a leader?

 Then put in the time and do the work.

 Jordan got calls from the referees because he earned them.
 Not in that moment.
 But in the previous decade-plus of blood, sweat and tears in the gym and on the basketball court.

 Jordan was respected so much for his work ethic and his achievements that when a referee’s call was a 50/50 and could go either way, he got those calls.
 Every time.

 Do the time.
 Do the work.
 Strive for excellence.
 This is how you achieve greatness.
 This is how you get those calls at work, in your career and in business.

-Be consistent, put in the hard work and in time, recognition and success will come.
+Be consistent.
+Do the hard work.
+Over time, success will come.